 Training for this level is limited to on-the-job instruction.
 Personnel trained will have minimal contact with the waste, but will work under the direction of the Recycling Supervisor.
 After initial screening of the waste, personnel will unload the waste from the vehicles into carts.
-Collected paint containers are placed in containers for collection by paint recycling vendor.
+Collected paint containers are placed in containers for collection by contracted collection/disposal vendor.